learn-tdd-in/learntdd.in/vue/index.md

  </script>
 ```

-Rerun the component test and it passes. **Once a component test passes, step back up to the outer end-to-end test to see what the next error is.** Rerun `creating_a_message.js`.
+Rerun the component test and it passes. **Once a component test passes, step back up to the outer end-to-end test to see what the next error is.** Rerun the end-to-end test in Cypress.
 Now our final assertion fails:

 ```bash
 Expected to find content: 'New message' but never did.